-Overview of the Course
+Overview of the Courses

-This online course is relevant to safety critical industries across the globe and focuses on people already in work, who have responsibility for managing: risk; change; safety; quality; planning; system design.
+The Postgraduate Certificate, Diploma and M.Sc. courses are relevant to safety critical industries across the globe and focuses on people already in work, who have responsibility for managing: risk; change; safety; quality; planning; system design.
 It brings the next generation of safety, risk and change management to you, in your work, embedded in your everyday practice with a systemic, proactive and performance focus.

-The overall objective of this online Masters programme is to provide a rigorous but practical focus on risk, change and system design in operations, manufacturing and services, with an innovative integrated approach to the role of people in such systems.
+The overall objective of these online courses is to provide a rigorous but practical focus on risk, change and system design in operations, manufacturing and services, with an innovative integrated approach to the role of people in such systems.
 It provides a core framework that has been tested in collaborative industrial research and practice for managing and developing people, the design and integration of new technologies, the management of risk and the implementation of change.
 World-class international teams who have collaborated through industrial research has been mobilised to provide the highest calibre research led teaching, supervision and professional expertise.

 Students will also become part of a global community of practice, a community of professional learners, across a range of safety critical sectors, where they will benefit not only from the academic and industrial experts delivering the course but also from the extended network of fellow students.

-This course provides students with a stimulating online learning experience by creating a structured yet flexible learning approach.
+These courses provides students with a stimulating online learning experience by creating a structured yet flexible learning approach.
 The place of study is flexible as online delivery allows students to engage in learning activities at home or in the workplace and there is no requirement to attend the Trinity campus in Dublin.
 Students will have access to weekly materials using a virtual learning environment and the opportunity to engage with other students and lecturers using a variety of online discussion boards.

-|Semester 1 - Michaelmas Term||Semester 2 - Hilary Term||Semester 3 - Trinity Term|
+|Semester 1 - Michaelmas Term||Semester 2 - Hilary Term||Semester 2 - Trinity Term|

 |The Role of People & Processes in Organisations||Managing Performance||Leading Change|